tobiasgerstenberg/homepage/content/home/collaborators.md

 date = "2017-11-18"

 title = "Collaborators"
-subtitle = "some but not all of the people we work with"
+subtitle = "some of the people we work with"

 # Order that this section will appear in.
 weight = 5